abogutz/Scripts/README.txt

 git clone https://github.com/tiffyl/Scripts.git

-4. Open the config file and complete all the TODOs.
+4. Open the config file and complete all the USER ACTION REQUIRED.

-5. Open the MasterDAT.sh and complete all the TODOs.
+5. Open the MasterDAT.sh and complete all the USER ACTION REQUIRED.

-Also, edit the top of the script with the corresponding submission requirement.
+6. Also, edit the top of the script with the corresponding submission requirement.
 Fill in any <> spaces with your own information.
+Examples:

 ----> COMPUTE CANADA (CEDAR/GRAHAM)
 #SBATCH --account=<Group Name>            # required